 For a brief overview of my work, see my T&L/EHE profile.

-If you would like to learn about applying for our BSEd, Masters, endorsement, EdS, or doctoral programs, please contact T&L’s Graduate Student Services.
+If you would like to learn about applying for our BSEd, Masters, endorsement, EdS, or doctoral programs, please contact T&L’s Academic Services.

 In AU 2016 I teach EDUTL 8610 Second Language Acquisition.
 My office hours this semester are Tuesdays 3 to 4 pm and by appointment.